sirkyp/fhir-t1d-exchange/blog.md

 ## Looking Forward

-The T1D Exchange FHIR IG is now ready for expert review and feedback - the next crucial step before any real-world implementation.
-You can review the complete Implementation Guide and source code at:
+The T1D Exchange FHIR IG represents a solid foundation, but it's important to emphasize this is still early work-in-progress.
+The next crucial steps are expert review, clinical validation, and real-world testing before any production implementation.
+You can review our current work at:

 - **Published IG**: https://sirkyp.github.io/fhir-t1d-exchange/
 - **GitHub Repository**: https://github.com/sirkyp/fhir-t1d-exchange

-But more importantly, I think we've demonstrated a new way of approaching healthcare interoperability standards development.
+More importantly, I think we've demonstrated a promising approach to healthcare interoperability standards development.

 This isn't about AI replacing human expertise - it's about amplifying it.
 FHIR experts can focus on architecture, strategy, and quality judgment while AI handles domain interpretation and systematic implementation.